-Manage illegal access to prevent the loss of native vegetation and important hollow nesting trees (dead and alive) by locking gates, installing cameras, and pursuing enforcement, where possible.
-Instances of illegal firewood collection are recorded in the IMS.
+ABP manage illegal access to prevent the loss of native vegetation and important hollow-bearing trees (both dead and alive) by locking gates, installing cameras, and pursuing enforcement where possible.
+Instances of illegal firewood collection must be recorded in the IMS.
+Where required, these incidents should also be reported to the relevant authority.
+Use the following format when titling incidents: 'Illegal Firewood Collection (Observation) - Plantation Name'.